ONSdigital/gdhi_adj/README.md

 refined LSOA estimates perfectly sum back to the original, unchanged LA totals.

 The result is a reliable and statistically consistent set of GDHI statistics at the LSOA level, ready for publication.

-The diagram below summarises this two-stage process.
+The diagram below shows where the `gdhi-adj` module sits within the wider GDHI production workflow, from the initial `PySpark` pipeline through to the final publishable LSOA dataset.

 ```mermaid
 flowchart TD